SmithSamuelM/Papers/whitepapers/TSP_CESR_Implementation.md

 All wrappers start with a CESR count code.
 This makes it sniffable in a stream.

 All wrappers start with a CESR count code.
 This makes it sniffable in a stream.
 The count code must be one of the two count codes for ESSR type packets.
-These are `-E##` for small ESSR packets or `-0E#####` for big ESSR packets.
+These are `-E##` for small ESSR packets or `--E#####` for big ESSR packets.
 The count value counts the wrapped quadlets/triplets up to but not including the attached attachment group with signatures.
 To clarify, the count value includes the wrapped payload, including any recursively nested ESSR wrappers with their attachment groups, but not the top-level attachment group.

 The next field is the protocol type and version field.